ADA-GP: Accelerating DNN Training By Adaptive Gradient Prediction: Adaptive Gradient Prediction

 \subsection{Timeline of \scheme}

 Figure~\ref{baseline-timeline} illustrates the timeline of the baseline system for a 4-layer neural network model.
 We assume that the duration of the backward (BW) pass is twice as long as the forward (FW) pass.
-To simplify the explanation, we focus on the timeline for a single-chip system, although we will explore further details about multi-chip pipelining techniques in Section~\ref{Multi-Device-scenario}.
+To simplify the explanation, we focus on the timeline for a single-chip system.
+We will explore further details about multi-chip pipelining techniques in Section~\ref{Multi-Device-scenario}.
+As depicted in Figure~\ref{baseline-timeline}, it is evident that the baseline system requires 12 time steps to complete the operation of a 4-layer model for a single batch.
+In this figure, the duration of each time step is equivalent to the FW pass time for one layer.
+Throughout the remainder of this section, we will employ this definition of a $step$ in our explanation.